-Objective: To minimise the number of unnecessary visits to factories, plants and warehouses.
+Objective: To minimise the number of unnecessary visits to offices.

-Encouraging visits via remote connection or remote working for visitors where this is an option.
+Encouraging visits via remote connection/working where this is an option.
 Limiting the number of visitors at any one time.
+Limiting visitor times to a specific time window and restricting access to required visitors only.
 Determining if schedules for essential services and contractor visits can be revised to reduce interaction and overlap between people, for example, carrying out services at night.
 Maintaining a record of all visitors, if this is practical.
 Encouraging visitors to use hand sanitiser or handwashing facilities as they enter the premises.
+Revising visitor arrangements to ensure social distancing and hygiene, for example, where someone physically signs in with the same pen in receptions.